toneloc/stable-channels/README.md

 ```
 The "funder" flags instruct CLN on how to handle dual-funded channels.
 Basically this command is saying: "This node is willing to fund a dual-funded up to **300000** sats, a minimum of **200000** sats, plus some other things not relevant for Stable Channels.

-Your counterparty will need to run a similarly command.
+Your counterparty will need to run a similar command.

 Next connect to your counterparty running the CLN `connect` command.
 This will look something like: `lightning-cli connect 021051a25e9798698f9baad3e7c815da9d9cc98221a0f63385eb1339bfc637ca81 54.314.42.1`